 5 Ways to Hear Your Intuitive Voice

-Lisa Puzo Strickland
+By: Lisa Puzo Strickland, Phd

 Stillness

 The concept of stillness has always been a part of the human experience.
 The story of Adam and Eve in the Garden of Eden tells of a peaceful stillness that existed before being broken by a lie.
-And as far back as 2600 B.C., Indian artifacts depicted images of meditation and yoga practices, both centered on finding the quiet within
+And as far back as 2600 B.C., Indian artifacts depicted images of meditation and yoga practices, both centered on finding the quiet within.

 Rumi once said, "The quieter you become, the more you are able to hear."
 Our deepest intuitive thoughts can be heard more easily when we turn down the chatter in our head.
-The incessant mental noise stemming from our conscious can impede clear intuitive reception, so finding moments of true stillness can be advantageous.
+That incessant mental noise stemming from our conscious can impede clear intuitive reception, so finding moments of true stillness can be advantageous.

 One can still the mind a variety of ways, such as with transcendental meditation or sitting peacefully watching a sunset.
 Sometimes, an auto-pilot activity like doing dishes or sweeping the garage will clear the mental path long enough for those deeper thoughts to rise to the surface.